modernnerdplace/Overhoff-demo/README.md

 We can use a web App to do this with the gunicorn startup command (gunicorn app:app)
 ![image](https://github.com/user-attachments/assets/0e4fbd46-ddf7-45b0-88f0-bb1b15c72af1)

-I have used github auth with github action to auto deploy:
+I have used github auth with github action to auto deploy.
+I suggest forking the repo first and authorize to your own fork:
 ![image](https://github.com/user-attachments/assets/183afa36-9886-41dd-ac2c-21840aedd12a)

 Then we add the web app URL (Optionally we can bind our web app to a custom domain) to our CSS to be uploaded to company branding in Entra (see CSS Above).
 Azure can handle the TLS/SSL for us too.